sicchio/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 * Senior Project in Digital Media
 * Fall 2016

-I would use the [project document](dm4003_senior_project_plan.md) as a guideline for the structure, and your process website and project presentations for content.
+Use the [project document](dm4003_senior_project_plan.md) as a guideline for the structure, and your process website and project presentations for content.

 Content should also include:
   * URL to your project website